marques-j-robinson/atlas/README.md

 The main Zsh config file is: `zsh/zshrc.symlink`.
 There are a few paths that will be different per machine.

-## Atlas
-Atlas is a simple shell script that is located inside of `bin/`.
-This should be run occassionally to ensure that the environment is fresh and up-to-date.

 ## Inspiration
 Here are a few links to articles and repos that helped me get started: